 Furthermore, the Commission found that allowing a visitor-serving facility on this agricultural parcel may encourage other visitor-serving uses on the parcel or on other nearby agricultural parcels.
 The development of visitor-serving uses can spawn other visitor-serving uses nearby.
 For example, numerous overnight accommodations, such as motels and expansions to existing motels, are being constructed in Fort Bragg, only about five miles to the south.
-In addition, the LCP allows as conditional uses certain non-agricultural uses which the Commission believes, if allowed, might have an adverse impact on the continued agricultural productivity of the parcel and surrounding agricultural parcels, such as energy facilities, commercial horse stables and kennels, etc. Therefore, the Commission restricted the subject parcel to only those principally permitted uses allowed in the LCP on designated Rangeland parcels, as well as timber production, via the requirement of an agricultural easement.
+In addition, the LCP allows as conditional uses certain non-agricultural uses which the Commission believes, if allowed, might have an adverse impact on the continued agricultural productivity of the parcel and surrounding agricultural parcels, such as energy facilities, commercial horse stables and kennels, etc. Therefore, the Commission restricted to the subject parcel only those principally permitted uses allowed in the LCP on designated Rangeland parcels, as well as timber production, via the requirement of an agricultural easement.

-To ensure the continued compatibility of the approved visitor-serving use with adjacent agricultural uses, and to maintain the productivity of on-site and adjacent agricultural lands consistent with LUP Policy 3.2-4, the Commission attached to the permit Special Condition No. 1, which required creation of an agricultural easement on the subject property.
-This condition required recordation of a document that irrevocably offered to dedicate to a public agency or private association approved by the Executive Director an agricultural easement for the purpose of preservation of coastal agriculture, to be located over the balance of the 389-acre parcel not within the designated four-acre building envelope.
-The recorded document would reflect that development in the easement area is restricted to certain agricultural and agriculturally related uses and development, such as the cultivation of crops and the grazing, growing, or pasturing of livestock; and timber production, harvesting, and management.
+To ensure the continued compatibility of the approved visitor-serving use with adjacent agricultural uses, and to maintain the productivity of on-site and adjacent agricultural lands consistent with LUP Policy 3.2-4, the Commission attached to the permit Special Condition No. 1, which requires creation of an agricultural easement on the subject property.
+Special Condition No. 1 requires recordation of a document that irrevocably offers to dedicate to a public agency or private association approved by the Executive Director an agricultural easement for the purpose of preservation of coastal agriculture, to be located over the balance of the 389-acre parcel not within the designated four-acre building envelope.
+The recorded document will reflect that development in the easement area is restricted to certain agricultural and agriculturally related uses and development, such as the cultivation of crops and the grazing, growing, or pasturing of livestock; and timber production, harvesting, and management.
 Future development inconsistent with these uses would be prohibited.
-In this way, future property owners would be notified as to the development restrictions on the parcel.
+In this way, future property owners will be notified as to the development restrictions on the parcel.
+Further, an offer to dedicate an agricultural easement will create an opportunity for an interested land trust to accept management of the easement and provide useful assistance.